Facilities and features

 Wittersham is fortunate in having a full choir with two junior members.
 Under the leadership of Mr Giles Ridley the choir have performed a number of concerts to raise funds for the church, and generally sing choral evensongs about four times a year, plus other special services at Easter, Christmas and All Souls.

 The church organ was refurbished around 2008 and is in good playing order for concerts.
+There is also a grand piano available.

 Wittersham offers the opportunity not only for choral evensong, but, on a monthly basis every third Sunday, a service of Matins with sung responses.
 Readings are also taken from the King James Bible for this service.

 The choir meet every Friday evening (except in August) 6.45 pm in the Tower Room for rehearsal of the Sunday hymns and anthem.
 Their repertoire centres on Tudor music, but sometimes moves on to the following centuries.
 New members are welcome, we have sopranos, altos, tenors and bass.
-There is a junior choir which meets at 6.15 pm, rehearsing with the adult choir until 7.00 pm.

 Groups, Courses and Activities